guiguid/googlemerchant/README.md

 ## Configuration

+Edit mapping.csv to make your category match the google categorie.
+Currency is EUR, change in the code
 After installation, configure the module to set the feed URL, which you can use in Google Merchant Center.

 ## Usage